Skip to Content

 Reformulated Gasoline

-RFG is known to reduce emissions, and GMC has no objections against using the reformulated gasoline.
+RFG is known to reduce emissions, and GMC has no objections against using the reformulated gasoline in most GMC models.
 These are especially useful in areas that have poor air quality index.
 This type of fuel can also be beneficial in areas with strict emissions standards.
 So if you are worried about the emissions test, reformulated gasoline is the go-to option.

 Gasoline/Oxygenated Blends Or E-85